How Credit Cards Work in Canada

 Unlike a loan, purchases made with a credit card are likely to be repaid.
 You have a grace period of 25 days to repay the balance to your credit card issuer before they charge interest on the borrowed money.
 Simply put, you pay credit card interest every month on your average daily balance.

 For example, some credit cards require you to pay your purchases in full before getting your monthly bill.
 If you don’t pay at least as much, the card issuer may charge a late fee.

 You must repay the money in full by the end of this month.
 A complete balance on purchase does not need to be repaid, but interest and fees still apply.
 So do your best to pay off the balance in full each month to avoid extra interest and fees.

 If you purchase goods or services with your debit card, the bank will transfer the money to your account when you complete the transaction.
 You do not need to have an invoice sent to your account to pay for a transaction.
 A debit card transaction is when you pay with funds from your account.

-If someone makes a fraudulent purchase using your credit card information, your bank may hold you responsible for your unauthorized fees if you do not report the fraud within 60 days of receiving your bank statements.
+Suppose someone makes a fraudulent purchase using your credit card information.
+In that case, your bank may hold you responsible for your unauthorized fees if you do not report the fraud within 60 days of receiving your bank statements.
 If you have fallen victim to debit card fraud, the bank must investigate how it transferred the money to your bank account.
 Using a debit card can affect your credit rating, but the activity of your bank account is not reported to credit agencies.